U.S. House panel wants Facebook's Zuckerberg to testify on Libra by January

 Policymakers and financial watchdogs at home and abroad are concerned about the effect of widespread adoption of Libra by the social media company’s 2.38 billion users on the global financial system.

-“Facebook’s plans raise serious privacy, trading, national security, and monetary policy concerns, not only for Facebook’s over 2 billion users, who will have immediate access to these products, but also for consumers, investors and the global economy,” House Financial Services Committee Chairwoman Maxine Waters said at a hearing on Libra in July. [nL2N24I0F1
+“Facebook’s plans raise serious privacy, trading, national security, and monetary policy concerns, not only for Facebook’s over 2 billion users, who will have immediate access to these products, but also for consumers, investors and the global economy,” House Financial Services Committee Chairwoman Maxine Waters said at a hearing on Libra in July.

 Waters has called on Facebook to stop implementation of the cryptocurrency until regulators and Congress can enact a legal framework.